Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/03. Resourceful Routing & Reading Errors/README.md

     - GET `/classes/:classId/students`
     - GET `/epoch/:eraId/dinosaurs`
 1. Work with a partner to define what the route would be for the following resources:
-    - show me all the classes
+    - All the classes
-    - show me all a users comments
+    - All a users comments
-    - show a single article by an author
+    - A single article by an author
+		- the menu items from one restaurant
-    - show all the fish alive in the pliocene epoch
+		- Give me the form to make a new fish
     - create a new fish
-    - see the edit form to edit a fish for lake Winibego
+		- Update a fish
+    - The details of one hotel
+    - All guests going to an event
-    - update a fish record for lake Winibego.
+		- Delete a fish
 1. Come up with 3 or more routes that do not follow the Resourceful pattern, but sites still commonly use. (hint: "/about-us")

 ## Break 10 min